Atlas of Environmental Justice (EJAtlas) Data Use Policy

 The Data User agrees not to redistribute original data and documentation without permission from the EJatlas or in a manner not in agreement with the site policy.

-Normal ethics apply to co-authorship of scientific publications.
+Normal ethics apply to the co-authorship of scientific publications.
 Users of data stored in the EJatlas should consider inviting the original data contributor to be a co-author(s) of any resultant publications if that contributor’s data are a major portion of the dataset analyzed, or if a data contributor makes a significant contribution to the analysis of the data or to the interpretation of results.

-Amongst the 300 people have been involved in different aspects of the EJatlas project at some time, the core group is made up of a subset of participants who maintain the infrastructure of the EJAtlas.
-EJatlas working group co-authors are expected to be an active participant in either the intellectual development and/or the writing/analysis of the manuscript as well as being able to understand, articulate, and defend the proposed research.
+Amongst the 300 people who have been involved in different aspects of the EJatlas project at some time, the core group is made up of a subset of participants who maintain the infrastructure of the EJAtlas.
+The EJatlas working group co-authors are expected to be active participants in either the intellectual development and/or the writing/analysis of the manuscript as well as being able to understand, articulate, and defend the proposed research.
 Invitation to participate in a paper may also include not just the core group but others that the Directors think should be invited because of their substantial contribution in that area of research.

 Use of EJatlas data and derived data products is allowed only for research and writing papers — no re-serving of the data on a different website or production of derived products is allowed.
 Under no circumstances should authorship be attributed to data contributors, individually or collectively, without their explicit consent.